unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 zne_result = zne_executor(circuit)
 print("Mitigated value obtained with ZNE:", "{:.5f}".format(zne_result.real))
 ```

+In this case, we see that ZNE by itself actually _makes things worse_ than the unmitigated expectation value!

+### Digital Dynamical Decoupling + Zero noise extrapolation

 Finally, we apply a combination of DDD and ZNE.
 DDD is applied first to apply the control pulses to each circuit which ZNE runs to do its extrapolation.